Find Cheap Auto Insurance Quotes in Texas

-PIP insurance is a form of first-party auto insurance coverage, meaning it pays for your medical expenses, lost wages and other costs if you’re injured in a car accident.
-PIP also covers medical expenses of passengers in your car if they’re hurt due to a collision.
-In Texas, Personal injury protection (PIP) insurance is mandatory, unless you sign a waiver declining the coverage.
-But remember: Rejecting the coverage may leave you unprotected if you’re injured in an accident and suddenly face high medical bills or lost wages.
+PIP insurance is first-party auto insurance coverage that pays for your medical expenses, lost wages and other costs if you’re injured in a car accident.
+PIP also covers medical expenses for passengers in your car who are hurt due to a collision.
+In Texas, personal injury protection (PIP) insurance is mandatory, unless you sign a waiver declining the coverage.
+Rejecting the coverage may leave you unprotected if you’re suddenly injured in an accident and face high medical bills or lost wages.

-Personal injury protection coverage in Texas provides coverage for you and your vehicle’s passengers if there are injuries due to a car accident, no matter which party was at-fault for the collision.
+Personal injury protection coverage in Texas pays for you and your passengers if your car accident results in injuries, no matter who is at fault.
 PIP covers:

-- All reasonable medical costs, including any necessary surgeries, X-rays, dental or eye treatments, medical procedures, prosthetic devices, and professional nursing
+- Reasonable medical costs, including necessary surgeries, X-rays, dental or eye treatments, medical procedures, prosthetic devices and professional nursing

 - Ambulance services